Mbed-TLS/mbedtls/docs/architecture/psa-shared-memory.md

 * when decrypting with an encrypt-then-authenticate structure (one read to decrypt and one read to calculate the authentication tag);
 * with SIV modes (not yet present in the PSA API, but likely to come one day) (one full pass to calculate the IV, then another full pass for the core authenticated encryption);

-Cipher and AEAD outputs are at risk of [write-read-inconsistency](#write-read-inconsistency) and [write-write disclosure](#write-write-disclosure) if they are implemented by copying the input into the output buffer with `memmove`, then processing the data in place.
+Cipher and AEAD outputs are at risk of [write-read inconsistency](#write-read-inconsistency) and [write-write disclosure](#write-write-disclosure) if they are implemented by copying the input into the output buffer with `memmove`, then processing the data in place.
 In particular, this approach makes it easy to fully support overlapping, since `memmove` will take care of overlapping cases correctly, which is otherwise hard to do portably (C99 does not offer an efficient, portable way to check whether two buffers overlap).

 **Design decision: the dispatch layer shall allocate an intermediate buffer for cipher and AEAD plaintext/ciphertext inputs and outputs**.

 Note that this can be a single buffer for the input and the output if the driver supports in-place operation (which it is supposed to, since it is supposed to support arbitrary overlap, although this is not always the case in Mbed TLS, a [known issue](https://github.com/Mbed-TLS/mbedtls/issues/3266)).
 A side benefit of doing this intermediate copy is that overlap will be supported.

-For all currently implemented AEAD modes, the associated data is only processed once to calculate an intermedidate value of the authentication tag.
+For all currently implemented AEAD modes, the associated data is only processed once to calculate an intermediate value of the authentication tag.

 **Design decision: for now, require AEAD drivers to read their input without a risk of read-read inconsistency**.
 Make a note to revisit this when we start supporting an SIV mode, at which point the dispatch layer shall copy the input for modes that are not known to be low-risk.